Experiences

 Yoga in the olive grove

 A teacher from Ostuni comes to the property at the time you ask.
 Mats are rolled out on the gravel between the trees, before the heat, after the heat, or under a full moon — your call.
 It is not a retreat.
 It is one or two sessions during your stay, for the people who want them.
+The cicadas keep their own rhythm.

 The Adriatic, from the water